stan-dev/design-docs/designs/0033-declaration-annotations.md

   we provide a general strucure for user-compiler communication, there will be opportunities to use it that are difficult to foresee now, in addition to the obvious ones discussed above as examples.
+- Should multiple annotations be allowed on one declaration?
+This does not pose any additional implementation cost, but does lead to questions of what to do if two contradictory or incompatible annotations are applied to the same declaration.